mgrojo/ASFML/README.md

 version 1.6 to CSFML version 2.4.
 The API is not stable, expect changes.
 It is currently compilable in Ada 95, but this might change in the future.

+## Documentation

+Generated documentation can be consulted [online](https://mgrojo.github.io/ASFML/doc/).

 ## How to build

-Install CSFML
+Install CSFML following instructions of your platform.
+For example, under Ubuntu or Debian:
+`sudo apt-get install gnat gprbuild libcsfml-dev libglu1-mesa-dev`

 Open a terminal and run this command:
 `gprbuild asfml.gpr`

 ## How to use

-To compile your program you need "with" the asfml.gpr projects.
+To compile your program you need to "with" the asfml.gpr projects.
 Then you can build using gprbuild.
-See examples in the tests directory
+See examples in the tests directory.

 Use `asfml_opengl.gpr` if you are using OpenGL.